-If you know that you are dealing with a honeybee swarm, please immediately report the swarm at:
+If you know that you are dealing with a honeybee swarm, please notify a local beekeeper on the following swarm list:

 If you aren’t sure but you think that you may have a honeybee swarm?
 Here’s what you should do:

 2. Positively identify that they are honeybees, they will be “furry”, sometimes striped and up close they will look like this:

 3. Immediately report the swarm if it matches the above photos at:

 4. DO NOT SPRAY THE SWARM WITH INSECTICIDE (Wasp, Hornet, Yellowjacket spray), wait for a beekeeper to come and safely remove it.